PaperMC/docs/docs/paper/dev/api/plugin-configs.md

 # Plugin Configurations

-Configuration files allow users to change certain behaviour and functionality of Plugins.
+Configuration files allow users to change certain behavior and functionality of Plugins.
 This guide will outline how to use them.

 ## Format